Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Which ingredient is safest for dark skin tones?

-Turmeric is safest for melanin-rich skin due to its gentle action and anti-inflammatory properties.
+Turmeric is generally safest for melanin-rich skin due to its gentle action and soothing properties.

 Kojic acid is safe at concentrations under 2%.
 Avoid hydroquinone which can cause paradoxical darkening in darker skin tones.